 Pedestrian guard railing has also been installed in places with high density pedestrian traffic like shopping areas and also to entrances or exits on transport interchanges.

 Crash barriers are used as a vehicle restraint in places like central reservations or slip roads to prevent vehicle cross over accidents.
-Further reading in this area can be found in the below guide.
+Further reading in this area can be found on the UK Road Safety website

 Author Bio - Laura Holland